atomix/atomix-jepsen/README.md

 * Linearizable write
 * Linearizable CAS

+The tests are run against various nemeses including:

+* Partition with random halves
+* Partition a random node
+* Partition in half with a bridge node
+* Crash a random minority of nodes

 ## Setup

 To run copycat-jepsen you'll need to setup a Jepsen test environment.
 If you don't already have one, you can create one using Docker.
 First, clone copycat-jepsen: